 This trailer introduces Frontotemporal Disease (FTD), a dementia second in prevalence to Alzheimer's Disease.

 You also may download a free eBook that accompanies this film, "Know the Early Signs of FTD" at http://www.slideshare.net/FTDPlanningForHope/planning-for-hope-know-the-early-signs-of-ftd-frontotemporal-disease-ebook that will aid you in recognizing the early warning signs of FTD and show you how to approach getting a diagnosis.

 Know the early signs of FTD.

-Claire Day of the Alzheimer’s Association Delaware Valley Chapter counters the late afternoon slump with an energetic presentation on community resources and the importance of self-care
+William Reiter of the Alzheimer’s Association Delaware Valley Chapter wrapped up the conference with a presentation on community resources.

 The Penn FTD Center's Lauren Massimo, PhD, CRNP discusses decision making in advanced illness, focussing on interventions to promote quality of life

 Dr. Corey McMillan discusses the importance of biomarkers.

 Dr. David Irwin of the Penn FTD Center discusses how improving the ability to distinguish between FTD subtypes is crucial to both clinical treatment and research